bonding-curves/avalanche-research/content/milestone1/Mechanism-Taxonomy.md

 The Avalanche Mechanism Taxonomy presented below provides a comprehensive framework for understanding the core technical mechanisms that power The Avalanche Network.
 This document details the architecture, consensus protocols, virtual machines, and governance systems that enable the network's unique capabilities and performance characteristics.

 Unlike traditional blockchain taxonomies that focus solely on single-chain architecture, this document explicitly maps the interactions between Avalanche's three specialized chains and their respective mechanisms.
 The taxonomy is intended to serve as a reference for developers, validators, and researchers to better understand the technical underpinnings of the Avalanche ecosystem.
+For broader economic context, see [Avalanche Economy relative to the Open Economy](Avalanche%20Economy%20relative%20to%20the%20Open%20Economy.md).

 This taxonomy will be reviewed and refined during the upcoming Technical Architecture Review sessions.